uiowa/uiowa/issues/index.md

 has_children: false
 nav_order: 17
 ---
-# ATTENTION: We're moving our Documentation to our [SiteNow Website](https://sitenow.uiowa.edu/known-issues)

 # Known Issues

 - There are issues with embedding content within the [WYSIWYG text editor](../wysiwyg/index.md) with certain versions of Chrome.
 We recommend using another browser if you encounter any of the following: